Alippok/ATMTechTest/README.md

 * Began work by cloning from GutHub repo and then creating my own repo
 * I then moved onto looking at the different components and sketching out a rough design of the 'flow' of the app

+## Tests
 * I then began work on passing each test in turn
+* It was challenging at first to get used to the slightly different syntax of the tests but with practise, I was comfortable in using the tests
+* Using the predefined tests and my own tests really helped me to begin coding the methods and bringing them together

+## calculateCountNotes method
 * The most challenging part of this challenge was implementing the calculateCountNotes method
 * I first used the commented out method which was very messy but managed to get the right count of notes for different withdraw amounts
 * However, I then decided to pull out some of the loops and functionality and put them into separte methods on the utils class
 * This seemed a lot cleaner but there is still more that I would separate out into different methods

+## areAnyNotesLeft method
 * After this, I tried implementing the areAnyNotesLeft method.
 This again started off quite messy and was particularly challenging to implement but after pulling some of the logic out and putting in a separate method, reads a bit better
 * You can see in these methods that I have used a lot of console.log; I used these to help me debug the methods to see exactly what state different variables and objects have at each point in the methods and application
 * I would now remove those from the methods but have left them in to demonstrate my thinking proccess and problem solving approach

+## Displaying available notes to user as error message
 * I wanted to display (to the user) the different notes that were available in the event of some notes not being available
 * This was challenging because I had to find out exactly where in the programme the message object was being set which involved a lot of console.logs to place signposts for myself
 * I also had to make sure the right data got passed to the apporapriate method